sigmarising/sigmarising.github.io/content/about/_index.md

 I graduated from the field of CS (Computer Science and Technology, Computer Technology), and both my undergraduate and master's degree studies at Beijing University of Posts and Telecommunications.

-My hobbies and interests are very broad (regular three-minute hotness): front-end technology, back-end technology, programming languages, software, PC hardware, mobile devices, swimming, outdoors, hiking, mountaineering, reading, movies, movies, animation, comics, games, PlayStation, Xbox, Switch...
+My hobbies and interests are very broad (regular three-minute hotness): front-end technology, back-end technology, programming languages, software, PC hardware, mobile devices, swimming, outdoors, hiking, mountaineering, reading, movies, animation, comics, games, PlayStation, Xbox, Switch...
 There are too many things I want to do (but too little time).

 In this OneBlog, I will mainly record my Tech-related notes (or memos), insights in life, and reviews and impressions of various audio-visual games.
 I hope I can keep recording them.